 Park Hyatt Chicago Review

 The room was simple but elegant and comfortable.
 There was a nice window seat to enjoy our city views from.
 The bed was very comfortable (something I don’t often say about hotel beds).
-The bathroom featured 2 sinks, a huge soaking tub and separate shower (I personally would prefer a bigger shower and no tub but that’s just me).
-The shower was small but well appointed with 2 shower heads.
-The room also had an ipad “command center” with dining and hotel information as well as access to housekeeping, news and social media.
+The bathroom featured 2 sinks, a huge soaking tub and a separate shower (I personally would prefer a bigger shower and no tub but that’s just me).
+The shower was small but well-appointed with 2 showerheads.

 The food was delicious.
 I highly recommend the mushroom omelet, filled with a variety of mushrooms and goat cheese.
 It was probably one of the best omelets I have had in recent years.
 In addition to the NoMi Kitchen and NoMi Lounge, there is also the NoMi Garden, a beautiful rooftop lounge.
 It was closed while we were there but it looked like a perfect spot to have a drink or light lunch on a sunny Chicago afternoon!